pqrkchqps/diehard-dot-fund-user-manual/en/keeping_up_to_date.md

 In order to apply a particular setting to all threads in a group, check the **Apply this setting to all threads in this group** checkbox before submitting the form.

 If you have muted a thread you won't be notified about proposals, or any other activity taking place in the thread, unless someone @mentions you.
-You can read more about muting threads under the **Muted** subheading in the **Navigating Loomio** section of the help documentation.
+You can read more about muting threads under the **Muted** subheading in the **Navigating Diehard.Fund** section of the help documentation.

 ### Updating email settings for all groups